Hyposmia can also be an early indicator of Alzheimer's disease. I wonder what other neurological diseases can be detected with a loss of smell

 Several conditions can lead to hyposmia.
 Allergies are one common cause for the complete or partial loss of smell.
 In some cases, when the allergy is treated, the individual begins to experience a reclaimed ability to recognize some odors, while in others the sense of smell is permanently diminished.

-Along with allergies, hyposmia may come about due to some type of trauma to the head, such as in an auto accident or a fall.
+Along with allergies, this disorder may be caused by some type of trauma to the head, such as in an auto accident or a fall.
 When trauma is the root cause, the patient may eventually recover from the condition, depending on the extent of damage that took place and the after-effects of that damage.
 However, there are no guarantees that the smelling ability will ever fully return.

 Nasal polyps are another cause for hyposmia.
 The polyps can cause permanent damage that is not reversed even when the polyps are surgically removed.
 However, removing the polyps is important to preserving any lingering sense of smell that the patient may retain at the time of the diagnosis.